Hydrochloric Acid 5%, Aqueous

 APPLICATION:

-Newcomer Supply Hydrochloric Acid 5%, Aqueous for Acid Cleaning Glassware is instrumental in ensuring that laboratory glassware/plasticware is acid/chemically cleaned prior to solution preparation and/or performing any silver, iron or calcium staining procedures.
+Newcomer Supply Hydrochloric Acid 5%, Aqueous is a ready-to-use solution for acid cleaning glassware and instrumental in ensuring laboratory glassware/plasticware is properly acid cleaned prior to solution preparation and performing silver, iron or calcium staining procedures.

 METHOD: